 All weed surveys will be by visual inspection.
-Please see detailed survey information by clicking on the target species' datasheet on the main table.
+Please see detailed survey information by clicking on the target species' datasheet on the main table of the Approved Methods for Pest Surveillance.

 Weeds - Identification Information

 At this time, all weed identification will involve a morphological confirmation by a botanist.
 See specific information on the pest datasheets.